By Neha Sharma and Janet Umenta

 Dean Delva: “Keep it focused, keep it concise, make it clear,” Dean Delva immediately says.
 Your essay should demonstrate “…why public health, why now, why Mailman, and why this department.”

 Dean Delva emphasizes looking carefully through the guides that schools put up online for public access about their faculty and their research.
 Mailman School of Public Health is incredibly transparent about the depth of their programs.
 It is important to have an understanding of the type of work you want to do, the subject matter you want to pursue, and if there is faculty at the institution you can engage with directly.
-“If you’re interested in a particular graduate program, ensure there are faculty there who can help you, work with you, advise you...do your homework.”
+“If you’re interested in a particular graduate program, ensure there are faculty there who can help you, work with you, advise you...as an applicant you need to do your homework.”
 Doing your research on the website will aid in composing a personal statement.

 MyHCN: Do you encourage students to get paid experiences before attending grad school?